Basel Mission Press: Awards

 The Press, which has been under the administration of the Cosses for the past 43 years, has seen a number of developments.
 The large cylinder printing at the Basel Mission Press, the Automatic Printing, Victoria Printing Hand Feeding, as well as the 2 smaller printing machines are still in the works.
 Previously there were folding, book rounding, book corner, 2 cutting machines for binding.
 There is also screen printing, a good binding system.
-The mold and high-end binding of mold nails is still well known.Previously trained in binding and printing, the Press now serves as the Balmatha Institute of Printing Technology and the Binding Division, with 16 employees.
-In this world of advancement in the field of printing, there have been many new paradigms.
-Basel Mission Press, founded in Mangalore in the field of printing and bindig, is celebrating its 175th year, taking the task of upgrading the printing press for them.
+The mold and high-end binding of mold nails is still well known.

+21st century

+In 2016, the Press celebrated its 175 anniversary.
+At the time of the anniversary, the Press was named the Balmatta Institute of Printing Technology and Book Craft and was run by KACES (Karnataka Christian Educational Society); it had 15 employees and ran courses in printing technology and book binding through Balmatta Institute of Printingg Technology and Book Craft.